ds-horizon/flagship-sdks/flagship-rn-sdk/README.md

 If flags always return default values:

 1. Verify `baseUrl` is correct and accessible
-2. Check `tenantId` matches your configuration
+2. Check `flagshipApiKey` matches your configuration
 3. Ensure `setContext` is called with valid `targetingKey`
 5. Check network connectivity